How To Mash Avocado And Keep It From Turning Brown

 The flesh of avocados is primarily composed of fatty acids like oleic acid and linoleic acid.
 They also have minimal starch and sugar.

 Avocado’s flesh rapidly turns brown due to its exposure to oxygen in the air and the phenolic compounds present in the avocado itself.
-Avocados contain the enzyme called polyphenol oxidase.
+Avocados contain an enzyme called polyphenol oxidase.
 It helps to convert phenolic compounds to a class of compounds known as quinones in the presence of oxygen [1].

 Quinones polymerize; that is, they take smaller molecules and combine them into a long chain to produce polymers called polyphenols.
 This polymerization process shows as the brown color on the avocado.